 Nature of Award

-The GenerationRx Award of Excellence endowed by Cardinal Health Foundation will be presented at the APhA Annual Meeting and consists of: a crystal plaque (with the Cardinal logo), a complimentary APhA Annual Meeting registration and reimbursement for meeting-related travel expenses, according to current travel policies and up to the maximum amount budgeted by APhA, and a stipend to attend the University of Utah School on Alcoholism and Other Drug Dependencies.
+The GenerationRx Award of Excellence, endowed by Cardinal Health Foundation, is presented at the APhA Annual Meeting and consists of a crystal plaque (with the Cardinal logo), a complimentary APhA Annual Meeting registration and reimbursement for meeting-related travel expenses, according to current travel policies and up to the maximum amount budgeted by APhA; and a stipend to attend the University of Utah School on Alcoholism and Other Drug Dependencies.

 2013 Anthony Tommasello